-To deal with such type of attacks, you must conduct penetration tests after regular intervals of time.
-Penetration testing, or pen-test, is designed to assess the security of an application to exploit its vulnerabilities that could exist in operating systems, services, risky end-user behavior.
+To deal with such types of attacks, you must conduct penetration tests after regular intervals of time.
+Penetration testing, or pen-test, is designed to assess the security of an application to exploit its vulnerabilities that could exist in operating systems, services, risky end-user behaviour.
 This process evaluates the system’s security before an attacker does.

 Various penetration testing tools are available that simulate real-world scenarios of attacks to discover the security leaks that may lead to records loss, compromised credentials, personal and protected information, cardholder data or other business outcomes.
-With the exploitation of security vulnerabilities, it helps in protecting vital business data from the imminent cybersecurity attacks.
+The exploitation of security vulnerabilities, it helps in protecting vital business data from imminent cybersecurity attacks.

 Ways to Exploit Vulnerabilities

-In this process, the whole system on the network is scanned for the presence of open ports that have running services.
-Not all the networks have every service correctly configured, password protected and patched.
-After achieving the complete understanding of the network and the vulnerabilities present, the professional will then use a penetration testing tool to exploit the vulnerability to gain access to the system that is unwelcomed.
+In this process, the whole system on the network is scanned for the presence of open pores that have running services.
+Not all networks have every service correctly configured, password protected and patched.
+After achieving a complete understanding of the network and the vulnerabilities present, the professional will then use a penetration testing tool to exploit the vulnerability to gain access to the system that is unwelcome.